mrudangm/mrudangm.github.io/_pages/mentorship.md

 title: mentorship
 permalink: /mentorship/
 description:
-nav: false
+nav: true
-nav_order: 2
+nav_order: 3
 display_categories: [work, fun]
 horizontal: false
 ---

-Mentoring students is one of the most rewarding experiences as an academic and, one that I have thoroughly enjoyed.
+Mentoring students is one of the most rewarding experiences as an academic and one that I have thoroughly enjoyed.
 To strengthen my mentoring practices, I participated in an NSF workshop at UT-Austin titled _Inclusive Mentoring of Undergraduate Researchers in STEM_.
 From this workshop, I have incorporated the following key points into my own mentorship practices: (1) **active listening**, (2) **clear communication of expectations**, and (3) **fostering a reciprocal research compact**.
 These values have guided my approach since then and have helped me collaboratively work with **undergraduate**, **graduate**, and **medical students** at UT-Austin and Stanford (see below).

 ____________________________________________________________________________________________________________

 ##### Joseph Cho
 **Research Engineer**, Stanford University\
-Developed generalizable deep learning systems to medical image synthesis and pediatric echocardiography analysis
+Developed generalizable deep learning systems for medical image synthesis and pediatric echocardiography analysis

 ##### Dhamanpreet Kaur
 **Medical Student**, Stanford University\
 Examined sex-disparities in performance of foundation models for cardiac MRI

+##### Abhinav Kumar
+**Graduate Student**, Stanford University\
+Developed novel-view synthesis techniques for reconstructing cardiac anatomy in 3D

 ##### Aniket Dembi
 **Vising Medical Student**, Stanford University\